mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the human contribution is the essential ingredient. it is only in the giving of oneself to others that we truly live.*
+> *your company's most valuable asset is the company‘s reputation with its customers.*

 </div>
 <!-- quote-end -->